camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/04-database-tables.html.md

 ---

-title: 'Database Scheme'
+title: 'Database Schema'
 category: 'Process Engine'

 ---

-The database scheme of the process engine consists of multiple tables.
+The database schema of the process engine consists of multiple tables.
 The table names all start with ACT.
 The second part is a two-character identification of the use case of the table.
 This use case will also roughly match the service API.